bensultan1985/eSalonRegistration/README.md

 ## Tests

-If this were a full project, I would have developed tests with Jest, which I have used for similar projects in the past.
+If this was a full project, I would have developed tests with Jest, which I have used for similar projects in the past.

 ## Util.js